Skip to nav Skip to content

 Almost everything in our world is suited toward right-handed people.
 The toilet paper is on the wrong side of the commode for lefties.
 The handle on a drinking fountain is always on the right.
 People always assume you want to sit at the end of the dinner table so you don’t bump elbows.
 I play a little guitar and strings are always set up for right-handed people.
 It’s sort of a cross you bear, but most of us [left-handers] have gotten quite used to it.

-As a surgeon, is there anything you have to do differently in the operating room?
+As a surgeon, was there anything you did differently in the operating room?

 When I went through my nine years of residency, nothing was set up differently to accommodate being left-handed — they don’t really make any changes in the operating room, so that’s how you learn to operate in a right-hander’s world.
 The scrub nurses may try to put your left glove on first, knowing that you’re left-handed, but that’s about it.